mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 succeeds, the client can use the tunnel to exchange any types of packets with the concentrator over the QUIC session.

-If the client uses IP, then the concentrator can allocate an IP address to the client at the end of the authentication phase.
-The client can then send packets via the concentrator by tunneling them through the concentrator.
-The concentrator captures the IP packets destined to the client and tunnels them over the QUIC connection.
+The client can send any packets via the concentrator by tunneling them through the concentrator.
+The concentrator captures the packets destined to the client and tunnels them over the QUIC connection.
 Our solution is intended to provide a similar service as the one provided by IPSec tunnels or DTLS.
+This document leaves address assignment mechanisms out of scope, deployments can rely on out-of-band configurations for that purpose.

 # The tunnel mode